 If you don't reply, the property will be offered to someone else.
 You will still be on the waiting list and may be offered another property if one becomes available.
 If you have been offered three properties and either declined all the offers or allowed them to expire, we may remove you from the waiting list.

 Once you have paid the holding deposit of 1 week's rent, you have confirmed your acceptance to the terms of the Tenancy and the property will not be offered to anyone else.
-You will then have 7 days to sign the full Tenancy Agreement, to pay the balance of the deposit and to confirm the move-in date.
+You will then have 14 days to sign the full Tenancy Agreement, to pay the balance of the deposit and to confirm the move-in date.

 How much will my deposit be?

 You will need to pay a deposit equivalent to five weeks' rent (less any holding deposit already paid) as soon as possible after you have accepted the offer.

-If we haven't received your deposit within 7 days of you accepting the offer, we will assume that you no longer want the property and will offer it to someone else.
+If we haven't received your deposit within 14 days of you accepting the offer, we will assume that you no longer want the property and will offer it to someone else.
 In this case, your holding deposit may be forfeited (subject to the provisions of Schedule 2 to the Tenant Fees Act 2019).

-If you have difficulty paying the deposit for any reason, please contact the Accommodation Service.
+If you have difficulty in paying the deposit for any reason, please contact the Accommodation Service.